 - ¼ Tablespoon dried thyme

-- Preheat your BBQ or grill to medium high.
+- Preheat your BBQ or grill to medium-high heat.

 - In bowl, combine all the ingredients for the creole seasoning.

-- In a large bowl, combine the shrimp, zucchini pieces, and sausage pieces, and cover them with the olive oil.
+- In a large bowl, combine the shrimp, zucchini (or squash) pieces, and sausage pieces, and cover them with the olive oil.

 - Pour the creole seasoning into the bowl and mix well until all the ingredients are covered.

-- Load the skewers up with alternating pieces of sausage, shrimp, and zucchini until they’re full.
+- Add the alternating pieces of sausage, shrimp, and zucchini to the skewers until they’re full.